23maverick23/attendees-extractor/README.md

 # Attendees Extractor Plugin

-An Obsidian plugin that extracts attendee names from markdown files and updates the YAML frontmatter with templated links.
+An Obsidian plugin that extracts attendee names from your notes/files and updates the YAML frontmatter with templated links.

+Please note: this is a very opinionated plugin.
+I built this quickly using Cursor to solve a very specific design challenge with how I use Obsidian for tracking meetings at work, and how I'd like Bases to work with my notes moving forward.
+I have no intentions of adding additional features unless my personal workflow changes.
+I have added what I believe to be enough configuration that others _could_ use this assuming they have a relatively similar use case they want to solve.

 ## Features